 The truth is, behind every flawless face is a pricey beauty product.
 Behind every tiny waist or huge display of muscles is a supplement or dieting plan.
 Behind every steaming hamburger is a greedy fast-food chain.
 And behind every business is a marketing firm brainstorming ways to lure a younger audience–because the younger the better!
 They’d rather have a customer for life!
 More money!

 But we don’t have to fall for their tricks, and neither do our kids!
 As parents we have the power to help our children see past these confusing media mirages.
 When we teach them about media literacy, we are opening their eyes to a new reality where they are empowered to seek out the best and avoid the worst and where they know that their value is more than skin deep.

-Want more tools on media literacy?
-Check out our new Kids Activity Page!
+Or check out our new Kids Activity Page!
 Have your children put their skills to the test decoding advertisements with fun interactive exercises for different age groups.
 Are they smarter than the media?
-Also, look for our read-aloud children’s book, Messages About Me: A Journey to Healthy Body Image, a great story and workbook to talk about healthy body image and media literacy.
-Be on the lookout for Petra’s Power to See, A Media Literacy Adventure--coming in early 2018!

 Melody Harrison Bergman is a mother and step-mom of three awesome boys and founder of Mama Crossroads [http://mamacrossroads.com].
 She has a bachelor’s degree in communications and has been writing and editing since 2002.
 Her mission is to motivate leaders and community members to educate and protect children and families.
 Her experiences as a survivor of childhood sexual abuse and former spouse of a sex addict bring unique perspective to the fight against pornography and sexual exploitation.